Should goldbugs be scared about falling gold prices?

 "Despite a rising stock market, the Market Vectors Gold Miners (GDX - News) has lagged both the broader U.S. stock market along with the SPDR Gold Shares (GLD) by a very significant margin.
 The current downtrend for mining stocks is still in place.
 Furthermore, a double digit slide for gold would likely translate into a 20%+ loss in mining stocks.
 This scenario offers some big upside potential for bears.
 Buy the Direxion Daily Gold Miners Bear 3x Shares (DUST - News) at current levels."

 Our DUST trade resulted in a one-week gain of 29%.
 In the same update, we also told readers to buy GDX put options with specific strike price and expirations.
-Our GDX put options are still an open position and are already up over +250%.
+Our GDX put options are still open and are up over +190%.

 The ETFS Physical Precious Metals Basket Shares (GLTR - News), which is a broader measure of the precious metals group and includes gold, silver, platinum, along with palladium in one package, is down 7.38% over the past three months.